 Presenters are required to complete and submit the Program Renewal Application form when requested to do so.
-The Production team collates and reviews the forms, and works with the Program Coordinator to recommend any subsequent schedule changes to the Board for approval.
+The Production team collates the forms, and works with the Program Coordinator and Program Working Group to recommend any subsequent schedule changes.

 Weekdays 7.00am-6.00pm: